No hidden fees100% onlineFree fast deliveryUnlimited 24/7 supportFree doctor reviewNo charge until a provider approves

 PT-141 protocols are designed to be adjusted.
 Message your prescriber if any of the following apply:

-The dialing-in window passed without effect.
-For spray users, if you've used it daily for 4+ weeks without noticing any pattern change, that's worth raising.
+Several uses in, still no effect.
+If you've used it a number of times without noticing any benefit, that's worth raising.
 The dose, timing, or form may need adjustment.

 The timing isn't fitting your life.
-If 45 minutes of advance planning isn't realistic for your relationship, or daily dosing isn't sticking, that's a real signal.
+If the advance timing isn't realistic for your relationship, or the form isn't fitting your life, that's a real signal.
 There may be a better fit.

 The point of having a real provider rather than an app: this is your protocol, designed for you.
 It's allowed to change.